wp-plugins/speakpress/readme.txt

 Tested up to: 2.9.2
 Stable tag: 1.0

-Speakpress offers a way to read every kind of text you like to your visitors.
+Speakpress offers a way to read every kind of german and english text (blogposts, static pages, hidden text-fragments) to your visitor.

 == Description ==